-The following table sets forth, as of June 30, 2012, after giving pro forma effect to the merger of Diamondback Energy LLC with and into Diamondback Energy, Inc., the Gulfport transaction and the Windsor UT contribution, the number of shares of common stock to be issued by us to DB Holdings and Gulfport, which will be our existing stockholders immediately prior to the closing of this offering, and by the new investors at the assumed initial public offering price of \$18.00 per share, together with the total consideration paid and average price per share paid by each of these groups, before deducting underwriting discounts and commissions and estimated offering expenses.
+The following table sets forth, as of June 30, 2012, after giving pro forma effect to the merger of Diamondback Energy LLC with and into Diamondback Energy, Inc., the Gulfport transaction and the Windsor UT contribution, the number of shares of common stock issued by us to DB Holdings and Gulfport, which will be our existing stockholders immediately prior to the closing of this offering, and by the new investors at the initial public offering price of \$17.50 per share, together with the total consideration paid and average price per share paid by each of these groups, before deducting underwriting discounts and commissions and estimated offering expenses.

-Shares Purchased Total Consider ration Aver age Price Number Percent Amount Percent Per r Share Existing stockholders 22,611,532 64.4% \$357,758,649 61.4% \$ 15.82 New investors 12,500,000 35.6% 225,000,000 38.6% 18.00 Total 35,111,532 100.0% \$582,758,649 100.0% \$ 16.60
+Shares Purc hased Total Conside Average Price Number Percent Amount Percent Pe r Share Existing stockholders 22,611,532 64.4% \$353,801,632 61.8% \$ 15.65 New investors 12,500,000 35.6% 218,750,000 38.2% 17.50 Total 35,111,532 100.0% \$572,551,632 100.0% \$ 16.31

 If the underwriters' option to purchase additional shares is exercised in full, the number of shares held by new investors will be increased to 14,375,000, or approximately 38.9% of the total number of shares of common stock.
+The shares attributable to new investors include 1,717,126 shares being purchased by Wexford or its affiliates in this offering at the same price as the price to the public.

-The data in the table excludes 2,500,000 shares of common stock reserved for issuance under our equity incentive plan, including, based on an assumed public offering price of \$18.00 per share (which is the midpoint of the range set forth on the cover of this prospectus):
+The data in the table excludes 2,500,000 shares of common stock reserved for issuance under our equity incentive plan, including, based on the initial public offering price of \$17.50 per share:

-- 272,219 restricted stock units to be issued to certain employees following the closing of this offering under the terms of their employment agreements, of which 66,666 will be vested on the closing date of this offering; - 33,330 restricted stock units to be issued to our non-employee directors following the closing of this offering as part of their director compensation, of which 11,110 will be vested on the closing date of this offering; and - options to purchase 850,000 shares of our common stock to be granted to certain employees following the closing of this offering under the terms of their employment agreements, of which options to purchase 200,000 shares will be vested on the closing date of this offering.
+- 245,716 restricted stock units to be issued to certain employees following the closing of this offering under the terms of their employment agreements, of which 57,143 will be vested on the closing date of this offering; - 33,330 restricted stock units to be issued to our non-employee directors following the closing of this offering as part of their director compensation, of which 11,110 will be vested on the closing date of this offering; and

+• options to purchase 850,000 shares of our common stock to be granted to certain employees following the closing of this offering under the terms of their employment agreements, of which options to purchase 200,000 shares will be vested on the closing date of this offering.